NitishPuri/nitishpuri.github.io-src/content/robotics/research-robotics-2.md

 * Contact model
     * Kinematics of contact
     * Contact compliance
-* Measures of grasp performance
+* Measures of grasp performance.
 * Grasping and the kinematics of the hand
-* Dynamics

 ### <a name="grasping2"> </a> Universal robotic gripper based on the jamming of granular material
 *Eric Brown et. al*